MicrosoftDocs/azure-docs/articles/security/azure-security-network-security-best-practices.md

 If you do not have a cross premises connection, make sure you take advantage of Network Security Groups (discussed earlier) or Azure virtual network security appliances (discussed next) to prevent outbound connections to the Internet from your Azure Virtual Machines.

-To learn more about forced tunneling and how to enable it, please read the article [Configure Forced Tunneling using PowerShell and Azure Resource Manager](../vpn-gateway/vpn-gateway-forced-tunneling-rm.md).
+To learn more about forced tunneling and how to enable it, see [Configure Forced Tunneling using PowerShell and Azure Resource Manager](../vpn-gateway/vpn-gateway-forced-tunneling-rm.md).

 ## Use virtual network appliances
 While Network Security Groups and User Defined Routing can provide a certain measure of network security at the network and transport layers of the [OSI model](https://en.wikipedia.org/wiki/OSI_model), there are going to be situations where you’ll want or need to enable security at high levels of the stack.
 In such situations, we recommend that you deploy virtual network security appliances provided by Azure partners.

-Azure network security appliances can deliver significantly enhanced levels of security over what is provided by network level controls.
+Azure network security appliances can deliver enhanced levels of security over what is provided by network level controls.
 Some of the network security capabilities provided by virtual network security appliances include:

 * Firewalling
 * Intrusion detection/Intrusion Prevention